 It is HOW we do these things that can look different for different people.

-But another way to pray according to the Bible is praying the words OF the Bible.
+Words are the vessels through which God allows His blessings to flow and a key way to do that is to pray according to the Bible by praying the words OF the Bible.
 It is literally praying scripture back to God.

 Why would we want to do this?